 If you wish to report an accessibility issue, have any questions or need assistance, please contact customer support.

 Preparing your own tax return can be extremely difficult with today's complex tax code and may often leave you with more questions than answers.

 These days, the majority of people and small businesses use a professional tax preparer to assist with the preparation of taxes.
 Even if you are just filing a simple return, the rules may change from year to year and it is easy to overlook these changes and submit an incorrect return.
 By doing your taxes yourself, you may also end up overlooking deductions and credits.

-At Patrick D. Salas, C.P.A., we have the expertise that is needed to help you file your returns while also helping you to minimize your tax liability with careful planning.
+At Ledger Technologies, we have the expertise that is needed to help you file your returns while also helping you to minimize your tax liability with careful planning.

 Our tax preparation services include: